-Flyposting and graffiti are illegal, spoil both public and private property and can be very costly to remove.
+Flyposting and graffiti are illegal.
+They spoil both public and private property and can be very costly to remove.

-They are both criminal offences and carry large fines given out by magistrates, or up to an £80 fixed penalty notice issued by the local authority or police.
+They are both criminal offences.
+They carry large fines given out by magistrates, or up to an £80 fixed penalty notice issued by the local authority or police.
 If you see any one applying flyposting or graffiti you should report it to:

-- us using the online reporting form on this page, or
+- us using the online reporting form on this page

 - Devon & Cornwall Police